yilinghuam/yilinghuam.github.io/eatwat/readme.md

 - add validation for form
 - fix fontawesome in dropdown
 - add titles for edit and new form to segregate
+- put form data in database and create form to edit and segregate etc